cjacker/opensource-toolchain-stm32/README.md

 # Debugging

-Build the codes in debug mode and connect the ST-Link or DAPLink as mentioned above.
+Build the codes in debug mode and connect the ST-Link or DAPLink or JLink as mentioned above.

 ## OpenOCD

-If the target device not supported by OpenOCD, please refer to next section to use 'pyOCD' with 'device pack'.
+If the target device not supported by OpenOCD, please refer to next section to use 'pyOCD' with 'device pack' or JLink.

 Launch OpenOCD as:
 ```